ParadigmFoundation/zaidan-dealer-specification/README.md

 Defines a public "quote stub," indicating a price bound for a given maker/taker asset pair that a trader may request a full quote for at a later time (see `dealer_getQuoteFromStub`).

+Stubs are created and updated in a drop-and-replace manner, meaning a new updated stub should reference the one it is replacing, as a convenience to traders.

 At least one of either `makerSizeRequest` or `takerSizeRequest` and at least one of either `takerSizeBand` or `makerSizeBand` MUST be included in each stub.

 If both `makerSizeRequest` and `takerSizeRequest` (and their corresponding size bands) are included, that indicates the implementation provides quotes where the trader can denominate the size in either the asset they are sending (the taker asset) or the asset they are receiving (the maker asset).
 The dealer implementation would fill in the other value, similar to how regular [quotes](#quotes) work.